Ghinojoz/COS-Seesaw/README.md

 ## Seesaw_GA2M.ipynb
 This jupyter notebook program trains and explains a GA2M implementation, specifically, it trains an explainable boosting regressor.
 The documentation for this machine learning model can be found here: https://github.com/interpretml/interpret .
 The model currently has a high RMSE, which is to be expected at this point in the project

+## Note
+The environment.yml and requirements.txt are not working properly for non-linux systems at this time.
+I hope to have this resolved soon.